Watch: Survivors of Enchanter plucked from sea by rescuers

 The video shows a helicopter crewman lowered into the water with lifesaving equipment, as one man leaps into the water off the wreckage and goes to him.

-Ten people were on board when the Enchanter sank amid rough seas around 11pm near Northland on Sunday.
+Ten people were on board when the Enchanter sank amid rough seas around 11pm near North Cape on Sunday.

+The popular fishing charter vessel was out on a five-day trip and was known for taking anglers to some of New Zealand's best offshore fishing spots.

+The five men who were winched to safety have since been discharged from Kaitaia Hospital, including the boat's skipper, Lance Goodhew.

 A large wave is understood to have hit the boat near Murimotu Island, breaking the bridge.